NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

     refinements or taking into account other input options.
 Example in :numref:`skysat_stereo`.

+--extrinsics <string (default: "")>
+    Read a file having on each line an image name and extrinsic parameters as longitude, latitude, height above datum, roll, pitch, and yaw.
+Write one .tsai camera file per image.
+See :numref:`cam_gen_extrinsics`.

 --cam-height <float (default: 0.0)>
     If both this and ``--cam-weight`` are positive, enforce that the output camera is at this height above datum.